-Vertical Collisions. is an interdisciplinary art exhibition that explore the concept of vertical communication by challenging the limits and overlaps of visual, audio, textual, ﬁgurative and abstract languages.
+Vertical Collisions. is an interdisciplinary art exhibition where artists presented their personal views on social clashes.
+The exhibition branding concept tackles the system of power, drone warfare and technologies.
 Initiated by Miha Vipotnik – an interdisciplinary and mixed media artist, painter, film director and author.

 The film Stratification of the Moon. starts with a word and displays some figures being written out.
 The figures measure the time, month, day, memory card number, film take.
 The pronounced words reveal three stories from past civil wars – two in Lebanon and one in the former Yugoslavia.
 The third story about heroic feats with different contents is narrated by Farid Chehab, the former producer and co-owner of the Leo Burnett Middle East agency.
 His narration is accompanied by fragments from films and his TV commercials existing at that time.
 All three narrations create a space and an opening for events and an international interdisciplinary art exhibition entitled Vertical Collisions.